 You want your LDL to be low.
-Too much LDL is linked to heart disease and stroke.
+Having too much LDL is linked to heart disease and stroke.

-Your LDL is most often considered to be too high if it is 190 mg/dL or higher.
+Your LDL is always considered to be too high if it is 190 mg/dL or higher.

 - You have diabetes and are between ages 40 and 75

 - You have diabetes and a high risk of heart disease

 - You have a medium or high risk of heart disease